+61 2 6126 4700

 ACT Community Assistance and Temporary Supports Program [CATS]

-The Community Assistance Support Program (CASP), Flexible Family Support program and the Transitional Care Program are ending on 30 November 2023.
+The Community Assistance Support Program (CASP), Flexible Family Support program and the Transitional Care Program ended on 30 November 2023.

-A new program, the Community Assistance and Temporary Supports (CATS) Program commenced on 1 October 2023.
+The Community Assistance and Temporary Supports (CATS) Program – replaces CASP.

 More about CATS